-The Issue 8 changes in the BRC Global Standard for Food Safety announced in 2018 and effective for audits this month, was done after careful consideration and collaboration among teams comprised of food manufacturers, foodservice operators, retailers, certification organizations and independent technical experts.
+The Issue 8 changes in the BRCGS Global Standard for Food Safety announced in 2018 and effective for audits this month, was done after careful consideration and collaboration among teams comprised of food manufacturers, foodservice operators, retailers, certification organizations and independent technical experts.

 Here’s how it breaks down for those in the food and beverage industry – and how x-ray inspection fits into the changes: